tychen5/ML_DL_project/hw1/README.md

 needed files are in models dir

-collaborator: discuss with pre-ml classmate
+collaborator: discuss with pre-ml classmate R06725048, not sure if his code is uploaded to github or did he refrence other classmates' code for teaching me.

 some code modified from sample code